natalies-teaching/Comp790-166-CompBio-Spring2022/README.md

 6) What is one follow-up idea or extension from this work?

 ## Final Project
-I will provide you with several examples of publicly available biological datasets and problems (https://github.com/stanleyn/Comp790-166-Comp-Bio/blob/main/Datasets.md -- updated link coming soon!).
+I will provide you with several examples of publicly available biological datasets and problems (https://github.com/natalies-teaching/Comp790-166-CompBio-Spring2022/blob/main/Datasets.md).
 Half-way through the semester, you will submit your project proposal and present your idea to the class.
 The proposal will be a short document describing 1) The problem 2) A background on other people's attempts to solve this problem and 3) A background on your idea of a solution and 4) the data you will use to test your method.
 At the end of the semester you will write a short paper explaining your method and results and present your results.

 ## Grading
  Grading will be based on the following

-1) Reading Questions : 20% over the entire semester
+1) Reading Questions : 15% -- sufficiently 2 completed during the semester
 2) Homework 1: 20%
 3) Homework 2: 20%
 4) Project Proposal : 10%
 5) Project final writeup: 30%
+6) Class Participation and Attendance : 5%

 ## Lateness Policy